sdcoca/facex/README.md

 will compute the location of the mentioned points of geomatrical interest of the face the provided image.
 See "face.h".

+If you take a look at the screeshot images in the source directory you may notice how robust it is against typical sources of occlusion such as hair, glasses and forehead wrinkles.

 Performance was totally prioriticed over precission.
 The extraction algorithm takes from 300usec to 1.5 ms on a desktop PC.
 It still has to be cleaned up from some unnecessary operations but shows promising results.